uzk-rrzk/cameracontrol/README.md

 # README #

-Galicaster plugins to control cameras of visca and onvif protocol.
+Galicaster plugin to control cameras of visca and onvif protocol.

 ## Requirements ##
 ### camctrl-visca ###